Skip to main content

 How big do Beagles get?

-Most Beagles weigh 20–30 pounds and stand 13–15 inches tall.
+Most Beagles weigh 20–30 pounds and stand 13–15 inches tall at the shoulder.

 How long do Beagles live?